SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language Models: Abstract

 \section{Abstract}

-\textbf{WARNING:} \textit{This paper contains examples of offensive materials.} Toxic content has become pervasive on social media platforms.
-We introduce \textit{SMARTER}, a data-efficient 2-stage framework for explainable content moderation using Large Language Models (LLMs).
-In Stage 1, we leverage LLMs' own outputs to generate synthetic explanations for both correct and incorrect labels, enabling alignment via preference optimization with minimal human supervision.
-In Stage 2, we refine explanation quality through cross-model training, allowing weaker models to align stylistically and semantically with stronger ones.
-Experiments on 3 benchmark tasks (\textit{HateXplain, Latent Hate, and Implicit Hate}) demonstrate that SMARTER enables LLMs to achieve up to 13.5\% macro-F1 improvement over standard few-shot baselines with a fraction of the full training data.
-Our framework offers a scalable strategy for low-resource settings by harnessing LLMs’ self-improving capabilities for both classification and explanation.
+\textbf{WARNING:} \textit{This paper contains examples of offensive materials.} To address toxic content on social media, we introduce \textit{SMARTER}, a data-efficient 2-stage framework for explainable content moderation using Large Language Models (LLMs).
+In Stage 1, we leverage LLMs' own outputs to generate synthetic explanations for correct and incorrect labels, enabling preference optimization with minimal supervision.
+In Stage 2, we refine explanation quality through cross-model training, allowing weaker models to align with stronger ones.
+Experiments on 3 classification tasks (\textit{HateXplain, Latent Hate, Implicit Hate}) show SMARTER achieves up to 13\% macro-F1 improvement over few-shot baselines using only 6-57\% of training data.
+Our framework offers a scalable strategy for low-data settings by harnessing LLMs' self-improvement for explainable moderation.